-Queen City's 2013 Saloon Tour Series On Sale Now!
+Queen City's Saloon Tour - Tickets On Sale Now!!

 Why Choose Our Tours

 The Saloon Tour Series offered by Queen City History and Education enter places that you will not see and tell stories that you will not hear on any other tour in town.
 We also work in partnership with nothing but the best Cincinnati saloons.

 More importantly, our tours have been designed by and most tours are given by Michael Morgan, a founding father of heritage tourism in Cincinnati, voted “Best Local Author” by CityBeat readers in 2011 and named one of “Cincinnati’s Most Interesting People” by Cincy Magazine in 2013.
 If you are going to entrust your time to a tour guide, go with the one that other tours cite as a primary source of their information.

 Our goal is not to be the biggest.
 It is to be the best.
 We are proud to have been named the “Best Alternative Guided Cincinnati History Tour” by CityBeat in 2016 and are honored to be called “Cincinnati’s best underground underground tours.”
 To ensure a quality tour experience, space on our tours is limited, so advanced registration is highly recommended.

 Other details: All tours are rain or shine.
 Due to restrictions on tour space, all ticket sales are final.
 Walking tours are designed to last approximately 90 minutes.
 The OTR and Arnold's tours enter lagering cellars and involve several flights of steps.
 While we are happy to make reasonable accomodations for all people, tours are not recommended for very young children or people for whom walking is difficult.